 Add 3 Tbs oil and 4 Tbs margarine back to same pan.
 Add garlic and ginger fry for about 2 minutes.
 Now add Arborio rice stirring frequently to coat with butter-oil garlic- ginger mixture.
-Need a little color on rice, so once it looks sligth gold; add 1 cup white wine.
+Need a little colour on rice, so once it looks slight gold; add 1 cup white wine.
 Cook, stirring constantly until absorbed.

 Once absorbed, start adding 1 ladle of stock at a time and constantly stirring until absorbed.
 Once absorbed add your next ladle until about last 4 ladles.
 Cover the pan to allow Arborio rice cooked to al dente.
 Around the last 10 minutes of 25 minutes cooking time with in between leave up lid and gives a couple of stirs.
 Make sure there is some stock.

 Now switch off heat and stir in cooked vegetables with thick sauce, the remaining margarine, and shaved Parmesan.
 Add salt and pepper to taste.

 Note: Do not walk away from pan, as Arborio rice can burn due to bit by bit stock added to be absorbed.
 You can add any ingredients you want.
 I opted for purple cabbage, eggplant, Spanish onion initially for the theme of purple dish but I discovered my capsicum is a bit soft best use it rather than throw in to the bin – wasted.